rich-murphey/gnu-graphics/README.md

 graph -m 2 < ASCII_data_file |plot
 ```

-where 2 indicates a dotted line that connects the data points.
+where -m 2 specifies a dotted line that connects the data points.

 ## The format of input to graph